 Meet Our Staff

-Project S.A.F.E. acknowledges the training and skills necessary in providing quality and effective prevention and intervention resources.
-Project S.A.F.E is committed to continuously developing staff, providing support, and empowering themselves and the OXY community through various ways.
+Project S.A.F.E. acknowledges the training, skills, passion, and sensitivity necessary in providing quality and effective prevention and intervention resources.
+We are committed to continuously developing staff, providing support, and empowering ourselves and the OXY community.

 Project S.A.F.E.
 Program Assistants